Conciliatory words hide Putin's anger over Ukraine

 But his mild words, Kremlin insiders say, conceal a more active plan, one that is informed by a strong sense of betrayal over the West's abandoning of an EU-brokered peace deal signed last week in Ukraine and acceptance of "illegitimate" rulers.

-The question now for Russia is how much to spend to help its Slavic, Orthodox Christian neighbour and its crumbling economy.
+The question now for Russia is how much to spend to help its Slavic, Orthodox Christian neighbor and its crumbling economy.

 "No matter what Russia does, Kiev will be firmly pro-Western.
 The only question left is are we prepared to pay more for this course or not?" said Alexei Pushkov, a Putin loyalist and a senior member of parliament.